michaelmcmahon/BCI_MQ_ACTIVITY/README.md

 Main ToDo
 - USB Attach/Detach while running and resume app functionality needs more work
 - Activity Recognition needs some refinement
-- FTDI Buffer RX/TX working but needs more analysis to run much more effeciently
+- FTDI Buffer RX/TX working but needs more analysis to run much more efficiently